simon-v/bchinfo.org/_data/devdocs/en/bitcoin-core/rpcs/rpcs/getnetworkinfo.md

 - n: "→<br>`warnings`"
   t: "string"
   p: "Required<br>(exactly 1)"
-  d: "*Added in Bitcoin Core 0.11.0*<br><br>A plain-text description of any network warnings.
+  d: "*Added in Bitcoin Cash Node 0.11.0*<br><br>A plain-text description of any network warnings.
 If there are no warnings, an empty string will be returned. "

 {% enditemplate %}

-*Example from Bitcoin Core 0.13.1*
+*Example from Bitcoin Cash Node 0.13.1*

 {% highlight bash %}
 bitcoin-cli getnetworkinfo